ElectronicCats/CatSniffer/README.md

 This board is a swiss army knife for IoT security researchers, developers, and enthusiasts.
 The board can be used with different types of software including third-party sniffers such as [SmartRF Packet Sniffer](https://www.ti.com/tool/PACKET-SNIFFER), [Sniffle](https://github.com/ElectronicCats/Sniffle), [zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt), [Z-Stack-firmware](https://github.com/Koenkk/Z-Stack-firmware), [Ubiqua Protocol Analyzer](https://www.ubilogix.com/ubiqua/), [our custom firmware](https://github.com/ElectronicCats/CatSniffer/tree/master/firmware), or you can even write your own software for your specific needs.

-CatSniffer can operate in 3 different frequencies:
+CatSniffer can operate in 3 different technologies:
 * LoRa
 * Sub 1 GHz
 * 2.4 GHz